UP-RS-ESP/Mesh_from_Photos/MetashapeAgisoft_from_photos_to_meshes.md

 #### Reprojection error
-Maximum reprojection error is calculated in normalized units for all images where the tie point was found and measured.
+Maximum reprojection error is calculated in normalized units for all images where a tie point was found.

 $$\max_i |x'_i - x_i | / s_i$$